ortalis97/garmin-ai-explorer/README.md

 ### How it works

-1. **Question → SQL**: The LLM generates a DuckDB SQL query based on your question and the data schema
+1. **Question → SQL**: The LLM generates a PostgreSQL query based on your question and the data schema
-2. **Execute**: The query runs against the Parquet files via DuckDB
+2. **Execute**: The query runs against your PostgreSQL database
 3. **Chart Generation**: The LLM suggests the best chart type and configuration
 4. **Results → Insights**: The LLM analyzes the results and provides:
    - A clear answer to your question